How to Implement Analytics Mobile App? (2024 Update)

 Conversion

-It shows you the flow of users, from user acquisition to conversion.
+It shows you the flow of users, from user acquisition to conversion, using a mobile app analytics tool.
 You can check how many steps your users take before they convert.
 If you offer in-app payments, you must define the conversion steps to create a sales funnel within your app.

 Revenue